jkberiksson/jkberiksson/README.md

 - **Backend:** Node.js, Express, MongoDB, Mongoose
 - **Tools:** GitHub, Docker, Netlify (for deployment)

-## Current Project
-### E-Scooter App
-A feature-rich application with login and scooter rental capabilities, including a web app for both admin and customers, built using the **MERN** stack.

-## Interests
-- Sports, gym, football
-- Spending time with friends and family

 ## Get in Touch
 - [LinkedIn](https://www.linkedin.com/in/jakob-eriksson-60904b207/)
 - [Portfolio](https://www.jkberiksson.com)